What to Know About a Career in Management

 As an engineer, I can help the company with my contributions.
 As a manager of engineers, I can help the company in a much larger way by supporting and developing a whole team of great engineers.

-The ability to impact your firm in a larger way as my engineering friend suggests is one great driver to pursue a career in management.
+The ability to impact your firm in a larger way as our engineering friend suggests is one great driver to pursue a career in management.
 Others include:

 - You have the ability to amplify your own ideas on strategy, direction and problem-solving through others.